TGDataset: Collecting and Exploring the Largest Telegram Channels Dataset: Use cases

 For this study, we represent our dataset as a directed graph $G=(V, E)$ in which nodes in $V$ are the channels, and edge $u \rightarrow v$ in $E$ represents the presence in channel~$u$ of a message originally posted in $v$ and forwarded to~$u$ by the admin of channel~$u$.
 Since the users of channel~$u$ can navigate the forwarded message and land on channel~$v$, the edge represents in a natural way the possible flow through channels of users following forwarded messages.
 To build and analyze our graph, we use the NetworkX library~\cite{hagberg2008exploring}.

-Then, we use the Leiden algorithm~\cite{traag2019louvain}, an algorithm for community detection that improves the Louvain algorithm~\cite{ghosh2018distributed}.
-This approach finds a partition with 311 communities, 47 of which with more than one node.
-One of the communities, which consists of 236 channels and where English is the common language, has the peculiarity that all posts and all messages forwarded from one channel to the other are about a new conspiracy theory called Sabmyk.
+Then, we use the Leiden algorithm~\cite{traag2019louvain}, an algorithm for community detection that improves the Louvain algorithm~\cite{ghosh2018distributed}. \mmnote{To ensure the accuracy of our partition, we used modularity, a validation metric that measures how much better our partitioning is compared to a random partition.
+Thus, we compute the optimal number of communities with respect to modularity, achieving a high score of 0.78, which indicates a strong community structure remarkably better than random partitioning.} This approach finds a partition with 311 communities, 47 of which with more than one node.
+One of the communities, which consists of 236 channels and where English is the common language, has the peculiarity that all posts and messages forwarded from one channel to the other are about a new conspiracy theory called Sabmyk.
 Sabmik is a conspiracy theory that proposes itself as a better alternative to QAnon.
 It promotes a quasi-religion centered around a messianic figure known as Sabmyk~\cite{independetSabmyk}.
 This community of channels has, collectively, more than 1 million subscribers.
 The most popular channel in the community is \textit{Great Awakening Channel} with 119,103 subscribers.
 According to our data, most of these channels were created at the beginning of 2021---130 of them (55.08\%) between January and February---with the latest in our dataset created in February 2022.
-The nature of these channels is very different: Some of them are fake channels of celebrities (\eg Mel Gibson, Keanu Reeves, Kanye West), others target news outlets or official channels of national bodies (\eg U. S. Marines Channel, U. S. Navy Channel) and others conspiracy theories like QAnon.
+The nature of these channels is very different: Some of them are fake channels of celebrities (\eg Mel Gibson, Keanu Reeves, Kanye West), while others target news outlets or official channels of national bodies (\eg U. S. Marines Channel, U. S. Navy Channel) and others conspiracy theories like QAnon.
 Regardless of the name of the channel in the community, the content is always the same.
 Indeed, they recycle and forward messages among them: Out of the 1,203,986 messages published by these 236 channels, only 65,602 are unique.

-In this subsection, we scratch the surface of the Sabmyk network, but more investigation and study are needed to understand how Sabmyk attracts such a large number of subscribers and what is its ultimate goal, as well as the connection to other conspiracy theories.
+With this analysis we scratch the surface of the Sabmyk network.
+Still, more investigation are needed to understand how Sabmyk lures such a large number of subscribers, its ultimate goal, and its connection to other conspiracy theories.